LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-overview.md

 * The data refresh rate has been enhanced to every eight hours.
 * Agent load KPIs are added to the predefined Messaging Performance Dashboard to reflect how smart capacity functions.
 These KPIs give agent managers a view of how productive their agents have been.
 * New conversion metrics have been added to the Messaging Performance Dashboard to allow analysis of sales results together with messaging operations data.
-* User can change the timezone of a dashboard to analyze performance in their local time.
+* User can change the time zone of a dashboard to analyze performance in their local time.
 This capability has been added to two Predefined Dashboards: the Skill Activity and the Messaging Performance.
 * The Field Details tab has been redesigned and contains a list of all the available attributes and metrics.